 Hours: This market is temporarily closed, but you can shop the market’s fresh produce.
 Address: Dufferin Grove Park, 875 Dufferin St, Toronto

 This market fosters a rich culture of community-building and sustainable produce.
 With fresh fish, Jamaican specialties, artisanal Oaxaca chocolate, empanadas, wine and beer, and a range of fresh fruits and vegetables, there’s something for everyone.

 Hours: Sundays from 9 a.m. to 2 p.m.

 Looking for more things to do in Toronto?
 Read our article on the best road trips for Seniors from Toronto and Rocketman’s article on the best day trips from Toronto on public transit.

 Source more healthy ideas with Boomerang

 If you love farmers’ markets, you’ll enjoy the community Boomerang offers.
 Pursuing your hobbies or rediscovering your passions has never been easier.
-With Boomerang, older adults can register for over 250+ online workshops a month in areas of their interest.
-Join an online gardening club, make fresh tomato sauce, cook tandoori chicken, or learn to paint sunflowers.
-Our online workshops are led by passionate hosts to help you explore your interests.
+With Boomerang, older adults can register for over 100+ online classes a month in areas of their interest.
+Our online classes are led by passionate instructors to help you explore your interests.

 Sign up for Boomerang today.